rai-opensource/relic/README.md

 *Our ReLIC policy enables a quadruped robot to walk with three legs and manipulate with the arm and one leg.*

+> **Disclaimer:** This code is released as a research prototype and is not intended for production use.
+It may contain incomplete features or bugs.
+The RAI Institute does not provide maintenance or support for this software.
+Contributions via pull requests are welcome.

 ## Overview

 **Reinforcement Learning for Interlimb Coordination (ReLIC)** is an approach that enables versatile loco-manipulation through flexible interlimb coordination.
 The core of our method is a single, adaptive controller that learns to seamlessly coordinate all of a robot's limbs.
 It intelligently bridges the execution of precise manipulation motions with the generation of stable, dynamic gaits, allowing the robot to interact with its environment in a versatile and robust manner.